Create Custom Prompts: How to Build Your Own AI Keyboard Assistant

 This approach allows you to have more complex interactions with your AI assistant while keeping each individual prompt focused and effective.

-Some advanced AI keyboards allow you to include variables in your prompts that get filled in at runtime.
+In 2026, most advanced AI keyboards support dynamic variables that get filled in at runtime.
+This makes your prompts incredibly flexible without sacrificing precision.
 For example:

 Write a follow-up email to {{contact_name}} regarding our meeting on {{meeting_date}} about {{meeting_topic}}.
 Reference our agreement to {{action_item}} by {{deadline}}.